wp-plugins/count-content-characters/readme.txt

 Counts charaters live while you write your content.
 Works for any kind of "post type" out of the box.

+== Description ==

+Did you ever wanted to know how many characters you type in the content area?
+Now you know.

 Credits go to: <a href="http://konstruktors.com/blog/wordpress/3685-limit-number-words-characters-in-wordpress-editor/">Konstructor</a> and <a href="http://www.ilovecolors.com.ar/character-counter-excerpt-wordpress/">ilovecolors</a>.

 == Screenshots ==